(Bangalore Karnatak India)

 The outgoing officer handed over the mess and explained the duties that would

-be performed by me.
+to be performed by me.
 I invited my predecessor for dinner at the guest house.
 After a couple of drinks he briefed me about the civilian employees of the mess.
-He mentioned
+He mentioned about a table waiter.
+He described him as the a pain in the neck.
+He advised me to deal with him carefully.
+It was late in the night we bid eachother goodnight.

 Monthly inspection of the unit doctor had passed without remarks.
 Even the medical officer advised me to be careful with the waiter.
 He had told him that the surroundings were always dirty and we had cleaned it for his inspection.
 I remembered my predecessor's remark that he was a pain in the neck.